Normalizing Flows for Probabilistic Modeling and Inference: Applications

-Normalizing flows can be integrated into traditional \textit{Markov chain Monte Carlo} (MCMC) sampling by using the flow to reparameterize the target distribution.
+Another way of applying flows to MCMC is to use the flow to reparameterize the target distribution.
 It is well understood that the efficiency of MCMC drastically depends on the target distribution being easy to explore.
 If the target is highly skewed and/or multi-modal, the performance of MCMC suffers, resulting in slow mixing and convergence.
 Normalizing flows can effectively `smooth away' these pathologies in the target's geometry by allowing MCMC to be run on the simpler and better-behaved base density.
 Given the unnormalized target $\pi(\veta)$, we can reparameterize the model in terms of a base density $\pu(\rvu)$ such that $\veta = T(\rvu; \vphi)$.
-Applying the Metropolis--Hastings ratio to the reparameterized model yields: where $\hat{\rvu}_{*}$ denotes the proposed value and $\hat{\rvu}_{t}$ the current value (omitting the Hastings correction).
+Assuming a symmetric proposal distribution for simplicity, applying the Metropolis--Hastings ratio to the reparameterized model yields: where $\hat{\rvu}_{*}$ denotes the proposed value and $\hat{\rvu}_{t}$ the current value.
 Assuming $T$ is sufficiently powerful such that $T^{-1}(\veta; \vphi)$ is truly distributed according to the simpler base distribution, exploring the target should become considerably easier.
 In practice, it is still useful to generate proposals via Hamiltonian dynamics rather than from a simple isotropic proposal, even if $\pu(\rvu)$ is isotropic \citep{hoffman2019neutra}.

 While the reparameterization above is relatively straightforward, there is still the crucial issue of how to set or optimize the parameters of $T$. \citet{titsias2017learning} interleaves runs of the chain with updates to the flow's parameters, performing optimization by maximizing the unnormalized reparameterized target under the last sample from a given run: